 I came across this recipe on the Saveur website.
-About a year ago Saveur magazine published a "Greek Food" issue.
+A little more than a year ago, Saveur magazine published a "Greek Food" issue.
 I would have purchased it, except I didn't find out about it until months later; I missed out!
 However, most of the articles and recipes are now on the Internet and trust me, I checked them out thoroughly.

 This pasta with blue cheese is a recipe I was not familiar with, so I decided to try it.
-It's pasta and sausage in a creamy blue cheese sauce and its flavoured with lots of fresh oregano.
-I found that the tangy tasting blue cheese brought a nice kick to the dish, complementing the sausage very well.
+It's pasta and sausage in a creamy blue cheese sauce, and it's flavoured with lots of fresh oregano.
+I found that the tangy-tasting blue cheese brought a nice kick to the dish, complementing the sausage very well.
 As for the sausage, if you're lucky enough to find Greek sausage, use it.
 Each Greek region has its own sausage recipes, but generally, most contain pork and lamb and are flavoured with fennel seed, orange peel, garlic, leeks, and wine.
-If you can't find Greek sausage, substitute with a mild Italian sausage or any other type that you prefer.
+If you can't find Greek sausage, substitute with an Italian one, or any other type that you enjoy.
 Try not to use a variety that's heavily seasoned; allow the kick in this recipe to come from the blue cheese.
-(Alternately, you can omit the sausage and turn this into an excellent vegetarian dish)!
+(Alternatively, you can omit the sausage and turn this into an excellent vegetarian dish)!

-Near Ioannina, there is a cheese cooperative that specializes in making Italian and other types of European cheeses.
-Dairy production and especially cheese making are big business in the area.
+Currently, near Ioannina, there is a cheese cooperative that specializes in making Italian and other types of European cheeses.
+Dairy production, especially cheese making, is a big business in the area.

 Things started looking better when we began to descend the mountain.
-The road widened and the city of Ioannina became visible in the distance.
-I felt such relief that I started singing along with the song playing on the radio, a song that up until that day I pretty much disliked.
-Believe it or not, since then, I am happy to hear it (usually happy to hear it not all conditioning lasts a lifetime): Jethro Tull, Ian Anderson, Aqualung!
+The road widened, and the city of Ioannina became visible in the distance.
+I felt such relief that I started singing along with the song playing on the radio, a song that, up until that day, I strongly disliked.
+Believe it or not, since then, I have been happy to hear it (usually happy to hear it — not all conditioning lasts a lifetime): Jethro Tull, Ian Anderson, Aqualung!

 Here then is how to make the simple and delicious pasta with blue cheese and sausage Epirus style: